 The first few days of treatment may take longer than the remaining sessions.
 You will usually come once a day, Monday through Friday, for up to eight weeks.
 The length of treatment varies depending on the type of cancer.
 You will see your radiation doctor once a week during the course of your treatment.
 This weekly visit will help your treatment team monitor your progress and help you manage any side effects you may experience.

-If needed, you may also meet with a registered dietician, social worker or other health care professionals during your treatment.
+If needed, you may also meet with a registered dietitian, social worker or other health care professionals during your treatment.

 Four to six weeks after you complete all of your proton therapy treatments, you will have your first follow-up appointment with your radiation doctor.
 Your doctor will examine you, check your progress, discuss any test results and answer questions you may have.